francois2metz/node-intervals/README.md

   Replace some basic html entities to utf8.
 Only casual latin characters are translated.

-  Remove dependency to base64.
+  Remove base64 dependency.

 * **0.1.1**

-  Remove dependency to dateformat.
+  Remove dateformat dependency.

 * **0.1.0**